Verifying Pufferfish Privacy in Hidden Markov Models: Geometric Mechanism as Hidden Markov Model

-Observe the range of the geometric mechanism is $\bbfZ$.
+The range of the geometric mechanism is $\bbfZ$.
 It may give nonsensical outputs such as negative integers for non-negative queries.
-The \emph{truncated $\alpha$-geometric mechanism over $\{ 0, 1, \ldots, n \}$} outputs $f (\od) + Z$ where $Z$ is a random variable with the distribution:

-Note the range of the truncated $\alpha$-geometric mechanism is $\{ 0, 1, \ldots, n \}$.
+The \emph{truncated $\alpha$-geometric mechanism over $\{ 0, 1, \ldots, n \}$} outputs $f (\od) + Z$ where $Z$ is a random variable with the distribution: Note the range of the truncated $\alpha$-geometric mechanism is $\{ 0, 1, \ldots, n \}$.
 The truncated $\alpha$-geometric mechanism is also $- \ln \alpha$-differentially private for any counting query $f$.
-What's more, the geometric mechanism surprisingly achieves an effect of maximal utility~\cite{GRS:09:UUPM,GRS:12:UUPM} for arbitrary fixed counting query and differential privacy level.
 We will study several examples of this mechanism to get a better understanding of Pufferfish privacy and how we use models to analyze it.